 Here, iiNet is pretty line-ball with its competitors.
-While it is seemingly better value than some, it falls behind others.
-Yomojo looks to be the standout in this category, being one of the cheapest to offer unlimited calls and texts as well as 2GB of data in the postpaid sphere.
+While it’s seemingly better value than some, it falls behind others.
+Yomojo looks to be the standout in this category, being one of the cheapest to offer unlimited calls and texts, as well as 2GB of data in the postpaid sphere.
 Jeenee and Exetel also offer some enticing plans, but you’ll have to figure out your own needs and if it’s better to have a minute limit, or a dollar value attached to your calls.

 iiNet $29.99 Plan Compared

 Is the prospect of unlimited calls and texts worth the extra $10 a month?
 Only you can decide that.
-The second tier plan from iiNet brings the same data inclusions but with unlimited credit.
+The second tier plan from iiNet brings the same data inclusions, but with unlimited credit.
 However, in this price bracket it struggles to compete with other providers that all offer a fair bit more data for the price point.
 Yomojo is leading the pack with a whopping 6GB of data.
 Jeenee also offers a healthy 4GB, and customer favourite Amaysim offers 3GB for the same amount of money – all without a pesky $10 fee!

 iiNet $39.99 Plan Compared

 At the higher end of town, it’s a similar story to the first plan as iiNet’s 7GB deal at $39.99 a month brings great value compared to some other telcos.
 However, it faces tough competition at this price, with familiar faces Jeenee and Yomojo both offering whopping amounts of data for the price.
 Low-cost disrupter Vaya stands out as the cheapest of the four, offering 8GB of data.
 But iiNet’s international inclusions may get you over the line.
 Jeenee also offers $300 of international calling.